 Alcohol And Relationships: Sober Socialising

-Dry January was the brainchild of Alcohol Concern, who became Alcohol Change after Alcohol Concern and Alcohol Research UK merged.
+Dry January was the brainchild of Alcohol Concern, which became Alcohol Change after Alcohol Concern and Alcohol Research UK merged.
 Such initiatives have caused temporary spells of abstinence to become a familiar feature of people’s drinking lives (Yeomans, 2019).
 So if we’re willing to give up drinking for the odd month here and there each year, then maybe we can adopt moderate drinking and socialising without alcohol as well.

-According to Brown, Hill, Smith, Johansson, and Davies (2021), there is an increase in dance events that are alcohol free.
-Having more alcohol free spaces like this would provide people with opportunities to socialise without having to drink, which is great.
+According to Brown, Hill, Smith, Johansson, and Davies (2021), there is an increase in dance events that are alcohol-free.
+Having more alcohol-free spaces like this would provide people with opportunities to socialise without having to drink, which is great.
 However, such spaces wouldn’t be needed if we normalised not drinking in the drinking spaces that already exist.

-Look, I don’t expect you to go sober the rest of your life; I know I still enjoy drinking.
+Look, I don’t expect you to go sober for the rest of your life; I know I still enjoy drinking.
 What I’m proposing is allowing people to be sober without pressuring them to stop.
 What I’m suggesting is finding ways to socialise whereby you don’t have to have alcohol involved every time.
-Because if we mix in some social gatherings where we don’t drink, it’ll help us all move towards moderate drinking (Conroy and de Visser, 2018), which us Brits really need.
+Because if we mix in some social gatherings where we don’t drink, it’ll help us all move towards moderate drinking (Conroy and de Visser, 2018), which we Brits really need.

-As Miranda Larbi stated in the Metro, it’s easy being sober, it’s everyone else who makes it difficult, which makes people nervous about socialising while sober.
-When it comes to dancing in public, I can’t imagine being sober, but in other situations I’m fine being sober.
+As Miranda Larbi stated in the Metro, it’s easy being sober.
+It’s everyone else who makes it difficult, which makes people nervous about socialising while sober.
+When it comes to dancing in public, I can’t imagine being sober, but in other situations, I’m fine being sober.
 You just need practice at dealing with the nervous until you’re comfortable doing it.
 It might happen the first time, or it could take a few tries, but it’ll happen.
 It often helps to learn to become comfortable saying no.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with socialising sober and peer pressure to drink, and how alcohol and relationships have worked for you in the comments section below as well.
 Don’t forget to bookmark my site and if you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.